imtbl/hydrus-server-docker/README.md

 Docker Hub or building it yourself and requires no further manual changes.

-Due to the introduction of OpenCV to hydrus server (which is hard to build on Alpine), the Docker image is now based on Debian instead of Alpine instead.
+Due to the introduction of OpenCV to hydrus server (which is hard to build on Alpine), the Docker image is now based on Debian instead of Alpine.

 #### Upgrading from 1.x to 2.x